Our Social Prescribing services are currently at capacity. All new applications will be put on a waitlist.

 What Is Social Prescribing?

-Social prescribing is an approach to offering non-medical support that enables health care professionals to refer older adults to local community-based programs and services that address their holistic needs.
+Social prescribing is an approach to offering non-medical support.
+It empowers older adults to connect with local community-based programs and services and addresses areas of need most important to them.

 How It Works

-- A health care professional identifies an older adult who would benefit from non-medical community-based programs or services.
+- An older adult either self-identifies or is identified by another person (i.e., healthcare professional, family member, friend) as someone who would benefit from non-medical community-based programs or services.

-- The LinkAGE Social Prescribing Navigator receives this referral and helps the older adult to access appropriate local programs and services to support their health and wellness (e.g., social or recreational programs, supports for aging in place in the community, mental health or nutrition services, etc.)
+- The Social Prescribing Coordinator receives this referral and works with the older adult to access appropriate local programs and services to support their health and wellness (e.g. social or recreational programs, supports for aging in place in the community, mental health or nutrition services, etc.)